tc39/proposal-smart-pipelines/readme.md

   log(|> Math.sqrt);
 }
 ```
-An additional tacit `for` loop form, completely lacking a parenthesized
+This `for` loop form, completely lacking a parenthesized antecedent, would also
-antecedent, would also be added.
-This example uses that tacit form, along with
+be added.
+This example uses that tacit form, along with [Additional
-[Additional Feature PP][].
+Feature PP][].

 <td>